- Happy Birthday Taapsee Pannu: Here's How She Turned From A Simple Girl To A Glam Doll!

 A couple of days back, while tweeting about his Judwaa 2 experience, Dhawan Jr. wrote, 'I genuinely hope I can make people laugh and just enjoy.
 We need to learn to laugh on ourselves and not be scared of judgement'.
 And yes, the actor does stay true to his words.

+Judwaa 2 is high on nostalgia along with Varun Dhawan bringing in his own alluring presence.
 Of course, nothing can beat Salman Khan's charisma in Judwaa.
-But, Varun too brings his own alluring presence.
 This new show is strictly a crowd-pleaser and won't be palatable for those looking out for some food for their grey cells!